Qite/Umbraco-Inception/README.md

 [UmbracoProperty("My name", "myAlias",BuiltInUmbracoDataTypes.Textbox, null, null)]
 ```

 Built in dataTypes don't need an dataTypeInstance name.
-Your own do!
+Your own do if you have multiple instances of them.

 And the last funky parameter is the converterType.
 Why do we need that?
 Well Umbraco storeds certain types in a way we can't use them directly.